SnootyMonkey/Good-Intentions/README.md

 # Good Intentions

-The deliberate app lancher for MacOS.
+The deliberate app lancher for macOS.